-123, 124 General Chemistry Laboratory I, II
+CHE 123, 124 General Chemistry Laboratory I, II

-Laboratory I, II

-Experiments are performed to introduce or illustrate the concepts studied in CHE 121 and 122.
+Laboratory I, II 1, 1 Experiments are performed to introduce or illustrate the concepts studied in CHE 121 and 122.
 Emphasis is placed on careful recording and analysis of observations.
-CHE 124 includes an introduction to the principles of qualitative analysis and computer-interfaced data collection.
+CHE 123 develops foundational laboratory skills.
+CHE 124 includes an introduction to qualitative analysis, computerinterfaced data collection and scientific writing.
 CHE 121 must be taken concurrently with CHE 123 and CHE 122 must be taken concurrently with CHE 124.
 Minimum grade of C in CHE 123 is prerequisite to CHE 124.
 Three hours laboratory.

-211 Organic Chemistry I
+CHE 211 Organic Chemistry I